Below is our club calendar of upcoming events. This calendar changes often so check back frequently.

 Number of anglers (including leader): 9

 Description: The Upper "Sac" is everything a freestone trout stream should be: It has riffles, pocket water, long runs, and deep pools.
 It is a wonderful "walk and wade" river that flows 37 miles from Lake Siskiyou to Shasta Lake.
-Rondy leader Mike Downing will lead 8 club anglers to show them good places to enter and fish the river.
-We will meet on the first day at 7:00AM at the Ted Fay Fly Shop, located in downtown Dunsmuir.
-Then we will make a short drive to the river.
+Rondy leader will lead 8 club anglers to show them good places to enter and fish the river.
+We will meet the first day at 7:00AM at the Ted Fay Fly Shop, located in downtown Dunsmuir.
+We will make a short drive to the river.

-Suggested Gear: 4-5 wt single handed fly rods, with floating lines for dry flies and nymphing, 4X-6X leaders, 5X-7X tippet (Mono or Flourocarbon), split-shot, indicators, and flies.
+Suggested Gear: 3-5 wt single handed fly rods, with floating lines for dry flies and nymphing, 4X-6X leaders, 5X-7X tippet (Mono or Flourocarbon), split-shot, indicators, and flies.
 Full wading attire and staff.
-Weather is always changeable - Be prepared..
+Weather is always changeable - Be prepared.

 Other expenses will include travel, lodging (there are several motels and campgrounds in the area - more information will be forthcoming), meals, and perhaps, the purchase of a few flies while in the fly shop (to help support the grateful owner Bob who personally ties most of his flies).